kbialek/deye-inverter-mqtt/README.md

 The default topic name is `logger_status` and can be changed in the configuration.

+## Additional features
+### Automatically set logger/inverter time
+Monitors current logger status and sets the time at the logger/inverter once the connection to it can be established.
+This is useful in a setup where the inverter has no access to the public internet, or is cut off from the Solarman cloud services.
+This feature is disabled by default and must be activated by setting `DEYE_FEATURE_SET_TIME` in the config file.

 ## Installation
 1. Copy `config.env.example` as `config.env`
 2. Fill in values in `config.env`